We hear a lot today about fake news in America. But what about “fake journalists?”

 Here’s a hint.
-Whenever you hear an individual who claims to be a journalist say with a straight face that free speech needs to be curbed, that should be the signal for you to switch channels or head for another website.
+Whenever you hear an individual who claims to be a journalist say with a straight face that free speech needs to be curbed, that should signal you to switch channels or head for another website.

 As a former journalist, freedom of speech and the First Amendment are subjects that I and other authentic journalists feel strongly about—especially when I hear people who claim to be journalists insist that there should be some restrictions on speech.
 To hear a journalist say something like that is akin to a minister or priest revealing that he or she no longer believes in God.

 But the wretched world of journalism, with its fake news and counterfeit journalists, is only a symptom of a nation in moral and ethical decline.
 We are now a nation that can no longer talk to itself without embarking on a paroxysm of self-flagellation that borders on suicide.